rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 23-Create a Service Request OPTIONAL

-1. Fetch Service request codes
+1. Fetch Service request codes.
+Choose one of the service request codes in the response and update the environment variables `ServiceRequestCodes` and `DeptCode` with the values from this service request code.
 2. Create a Service request to provide towel by Housekeeping department.
 Ensure you change the tag `openDate` within the payload
 3. Fetch the Service Request Codes applied to the reservation to see whether it was successfully inserted.  *Note* that due to a known bug this returns all service requests.
 Look through the response body to check that the service request created in step 1 exists in the response.